-The northern end of Bride Street falls entirely within the ACA boundary, and the eastern side of the street is included from the junction with Bang Up Lane to the junction at St. Brigids Church and Convent Road.
-The approach to Bride Street is from the south western end of the Market Square.
+The northern end of Bride Street falls entirely within the ACA boundary, and the eastern side of the street is included from the junction with Bang Up Lane to the junction at St. Brigid's Church and Convent Road.
+The approach to Bride Street is from the southwestern end of the Market Square.
 It is defined by two strong corner buildings, Boland's to the east, and O'Connell Pharmacy to the west.
-The character of both buildings are nine-teenth century mixed commercial buildings, which retain their original form but which have been modified with the addition of replacement shopfronts that are more ornate than would have been original to the properties.
+The character of both buildings are nineteenth century mixed commercial buildings, which retain their original form but which have been modified with the addition of replacement shopfronts that are more ornate than would have been original to the properties.

-The terraces adjoining Boland's, and facing Bride Street are likely to have been outhouses associated with Boland's, and include a distinctive and attractive elliptical arched gateway.
-The shop fronts are replacement or new shopfronts, and window openings which detract from their original form, but which is in response to accommodate commercial use.
-Nevertheless the original form remains intact to the first floor.
+The terraces adjoining Boland's and facing Bride Street are likely to have been outhouses associated with Boland's and include a distinctive and attractive elliptical arched gateway.
+The shopfronts are replacement or new shopfronts, and window openings which detract from their original form and accommodate commercial use.
+Nevertheless, the original form remains intact to the first floor.

-The terraces adjoining O'Connells Pharmacy, facing Bride Street displays modifications that would have occured during various eras.
-The original detailed use of plasterwork around the doors are intact in a number of the dwellings, modification to the window proportions reflect the style of particular era which contribute the ecelectic character of the terrace.
+The terraces adjoining O'Connells Pharmacy, facing Bride Street displays modifications that occurred during various eras.
+The original detailed use of plasterwork around the doors are intact in a number of the dwellings, modification to the window proportions reflect the style of particular era which contribute to the eclectic character of the terrace.

 The Chilling Factory adjoining these terraces creates a strong presence and landmark in the street.
 It expresses the twentieth century modern aspect to the architectural expression of the town, that is echoed elsewhere.
 This factory is a double height building that was constructed in the 1950's for the purposes of meat chilling.
 The building is austere in character comprising blank elevations relieved only by the use of rendered piers forming panels to the roughcast walls.
 The roof comprises a hipped corrugated asbestos covering.
-An attractive feature of this building is the raised lettering to the south east elevation which reads 'Kildare Chilling Co.
+An attractive feature of this building is the raised lettering to the southeast elevation which reads 'Kildare Chilling Co.
 Ltd'.
-A central arched opening on the centre of the south west elevation has been blocked up.
+A central arched opening on the centre of the southwest elevation has been blocked up.
 This factory is of historical and architectural interest, having been an important source of employment in the town as well as contributing the towns portfolio of modernist architecture.
-The building is a prominent feature in the streetscape of both Bangup Lane and Bride street.
+The building is a prominent feature in the streetscape of both Bangup Lane and Bride Street.